 - any state courtroom.

-This law does not apply if you are carrying a firearm for the purpose of “participating in shooting matches or target practice under the auspices of the agency responsible for the building or facility or grounds or if necessary to participate in trade shows, exhibits, or educational courses conducted in the building or facility or on the grounds.”
+This law does not apply if you are carrying a firearm for the purpose of “participating in a shooting match or target practice under the auspices of the agency responsible for the building or facility or grounds or if necessary to participate in a trade show, exhibit, or educational course conducted in the building or facility or on the grounds.”

 (Arkansas Statutes § 5-73-122.)

 Schools.
-You may not possess a firearm, whether openly or concealed:
+No person under the age of 18 may possess a handgun at all.
+As an adult, you may not possess a firearm, whether openly or concealed:

 - in or on a school bus, or